 Whether you have a yoga class on the Upper East Side, hair appointment in Soho, or dinner in Flatiron, it’s not always easy to navigate New York City.
 Made for travelers and locals alike, we have a round-up of the top apps for getting around the Big App-le.
 Some are for avid public transit users, cab takers, the growing cyclist crowd, and one solely focused on Central Park.
-Check out what you need to survive in this city – or at least get from one side to the other.

 This 24-hour, no Internet needed Subway Map is a simple, scrollable and zoomable guide for ALL subway lines, connections, and stops.
 KickMap was rated one of the best 2012 Apple Apps for NYC in Manhattan.
 A subway map that works underground where the subway actually operates, seems pretty great to us.